sweatco/styled-native-components/README.md

 # styled-native-components

-Enjoy the beauty of the `styled-components` API with the performance of `StyleSheet`.
-The aim of this project is to use the API of the `styled-components` library while shifting work from runtime to compile time.
+Enjoy the beauty of the `styled-components` combined with the efficiency of `StyleSheet`.
+This project's objective is to leverage the styled-components library's API, shifting work from runtime to compile time.

 ## Setup
 1. Add `styled-native-components/babel-plugin` to your Babel configuration.